yii2tech/content/README.md

 This extension provides basic content management system for Yii2.
 There is a common task to provide ability for application administrator to change site content, like static pages ('About us', 'How it works' and so on), email templates and so on.
-This task is usually solved be developer using a dedicated database entities (tables) to store static page or email template contents.
+This task is usually solved by developer using a dedicated database entities (tables) to store static page or email template contents.
 However using just database entities creates a several problems like defining default (pre-filled) data or updating existing application.
 In case you need to setup a default pre-set for static pages, so the deployed application does not look empty or